 - Take your dog for a walk before coming to the Brewery & Winery.

 - Keep a bag on hand...just in case.

 - Do not leave your dog unattended.

 - Be sure your dog is "kid and people-friendly".
 The Brewery at Catawba Farms is attended by many families.
 Please be mindful of this.

 - Please remember that not all people love or even like dogs.

 If you bring a dog to the Brewery and it starts barking at customers, biting, or starts a snarl with other dogs, you will be asked to leave.

-- You'll find our food trailer, Trey, conveniently located near the tasting room or near to our live music events and ready to serve up delicious food.
+- Outside food, beer, wine, and other beverages are not permitted.
+You'll find our food trailer, Trey, conveniently located near the tasting room and ready to serve up delicious food.

 Check out our menu